-- X a) The project will not physically divide an established community, because the project is a logical and orderly extension of the planned land uses and development that are currently established within the surrounding area. - X b) The project will not conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project adopted for the purpose of avoiding or mitigating an environmental effect, because the project is consistent with all applicable land use policies and regulations of the County Code and General Plan.
-The project complies with all hazard protection, resource preservation and land use modifying Overlay District regulations. - X c) The project will not conflict with any applicable habitat conservation plan or natural community conservation plan, because there is no such plans are identified within the area surrounding the project site and no habitat conservation lands are required to be purchased as mitigation for the proposed project.
+- X a) The project will not physically divide an established community, because the project is a logical and orderly extension of the planned land uses and development that are consistent with the site's designated zoning district, and are currently established within the surrounding area. - X b) The project will not conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project adopted for the purpose of avoiding or mitigating an environmental effect because the project is consistent with all applicable land use policies and regulations of the County Code and General Plan.
+The project complies with all hazard protection, resource preservation and land use modifying Overlay District regulations. - X c) The project will not conflict with any applicable habitat conservation plan or natural community conservation plan because there is no such plans are identified within the area surrounding the project site and no habitat conservation lands are required to be purchased as mitigation for the proposed project.

+$\sim$ h- U HO

 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XI.
-MINERAL RESOURCE S - Would the project: a) vailability of a known mineral resource to the region and the residents of the b) vailability of a locally important mineral delineated on a local general plan, and use plan?
-SUBSTANTIATION (Check ☐ if project is located with MRZ-4 nin the Mi neral Resou ırce Zone Overlay):

-XI a) The project will not result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state, because there are no identified important mineral resources on the project site.

-XI b) The project will not result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan, because there are no identified locally important mineral resources on the project site.
+MINERAL RESOURCES - Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? $\textbf{SUBSTANTIATION} \text{(Check $ \square$ if project is located within}$ the Minera al Resource Zone Ove rlay): XI a) The project will not result in the loss of availability of a k value to the region and the residents of the state, because resources on the project site.
+XIb) The project will not result in the loss of availability of a loc site delineated on a local general plan, specific plan or of cally impor her land u tant minera se plan, be i resource cause the recovery re are no identified locally important mineral resources on the project site.

-Less than

-Less than

-Potentially
+Therefore, no significant adverse impacts are identified or anticipated and no mitigation measures are required.